National Council decides on higher pension bonus for longer working hours

 For people who receive a corridor pension or a heavy work pension, a tolerance limit on permitted additional earnings will be introduced.
 Exceeding the monthly marginal income limit (expected to be €518.44 in 2024) no longer automatically leads to the loss of pension benefits, provided the excess is only minor (no more than 40% of the monthly marginal income limit annually, which is expected to be around €207 in 2024).

 It is also stipulated that the annual pension account information for older employees must clearly show what specific impact a different retirement age has on the pension of the insured person.
-In order to underline the existing obligation of employers to inform part-time employees about jobs with longer working hours that become available in the company – or new full-time positions -, a claim for damages of €100 each will be introduced for affected part-time employees.
+In order to underline the existing obligation of employers to inform part-time employees regarding jobs with longer working hours that become available in the company – or new full-time positions -, a claim for damages of €100 each will be introduced for affected part-time employees.
 When it comes to the eligibility requirements for partial retirement, longer periods of self-employment should no longer have a negative impact in the future.

 The negotiations also included motions from the FPÖ and NEOS, which did not find a majority.
-The Freedom Party demanded in one Motion for a resolution a “Action 60 plus for the Austrian labor market”, for example with a reduction in non-wage labor costs for employers and employees for employment relationships after retirement and at least quarterly valorization of the marginal income limit.
+The Freedom Party demanded in one Motion for a resolution a “Action 60 plus for the Austrian labor market”, for example with a reduction in non-wage labor costs for employers and employees for employment relationships following retirement and at least quarterly valorization of the marginal income limit.
 The NEOS spoke in one Motion for a resolution for restrictions in the event of early retirement.
 Accordingly, in addition to the existing requirements, employees should no longer be allowed to retire before the standard retirement age in the future if their pension would be so low that they would be entitled to a compensatory allowance.

-Debate about working longer
+Debate regarding working longer

 Social Minister Johannes Rauch said that more and more people want to work alongside their pension.
 The current changes are a step towards making the transition from working life to retirement more flexible.
 This also makes it possible for older people to be able to pass on their experiences better to younger people.

 The demographic development means that there is a lack of young people in the labor market, explained Bettina Zopf (ÖVP).
 It is therefore important to provide incentives so that working remains attractive for older people.
 She spoke of a “benefit package” with incentives for those people who can and want to work beyond retirement age and thanked this group of people.
 Elisabeth Scheucher-Pichler (ÖVP) emphasized that the economy needs the know-how of this older generation.
 Markus Koza (Greens) particularly emphasized the changes to the eligibility requirements for partial retirement.
-He also found the compensation for part-time employees who were not informed about full-time positions available to be positive.
+He also found the compensation for part-time employees who were not informed regarding full-time positions available to be positive.

 The opposition, on the other hand, saw little good in the proposed law.